 Armored cruiser "Aurora", 1903

-In the Mediterranean, the Aurora joined the detachment of Rear Admiral A. A. Virenius, which consisted of the Oslyabya squadron battleship, the Dmitry Donskoy cruiser, and several destroyers and auxiliary vessels.
-However, the detachment was late for the Far East - in the African port of Djibouti, on Russian ships, they learned about the Japanese night attack on the Port Arthur squadron and the beginning of the war.
-It was deemed too risky to proceed further, because japanese navy blocked Port Arthur, and there was a high probability of meeting with superior enemy forces on the way to it.
-A proposal was made to send a detachment of Vladivostok cruisers to meet Virenius in the area of Singapore and go with them to Vladivostok, and not to Port Arthur, but this quite reasonable proposal was not accepted.
+In the Mediterranean Sea, the Aurora joined the detachment of Rear Admiral A. A. Virenius, which consisted of the squadron battleship Oslyabya, the cruiser Dmitry Donskoy and several destroyers and auxiliary ships.
+However, the detachment was late for the Far East - in the African port of Djibouti, on Russian ships they learned about the Japanese night attack on the Port Arthur squadron and about the beginning of the war.
+It was considered too risky to continue further because Japanese fleet blocked Port Arthur, and there was a high probability of meeting with superior enemy forces on the way to it.
+A proposal was made to send a detachment of Vladivostok cruisers to the Singapore area to meet Virenius and go with them to Vladivostok, and not to Port Arthur, but this quite reasonable proposal was not accepted.

-Damage to the bow of the cruiser "Aurora" in the Battle of Tsushima, June 1905
+Damage to the bow of the cruiser Aurora in the Battle of Tsushima, June 1905

 In 1910, the cruiser accompanied the imperial yacht to Riga.

-Newspaper "Rizhsky Vestnik", July 5, 1910
+Newspaper "Riga Bulletin", July 5, 1910

 Armored cruiser "Aurora" in 1916